Dehypnotic/comfyui-save-mp3/README.md

 - Bitrate mode: variable, constant, average (libmp3lame)
 - Quality: low, medium, high (mapped per mode)
 - Audio output for preview

+...while keeping it as simple as possible.
+Preview with an external node.

 ### Installation
 1) Open CMD in your ComfyUI `custom_nodes/` directory.